 "No, Mr Fouad, there is more.
-You see, even though this story appeared in today's evening newspaper, and on the television news…" Steele indicated the copy of the Herald-Examiner that was still on the coffee table in front of them, "we could not be sure that the gunman would see it, or that he understood English.
+You see, even though this story appeared in today's afternoon newspaper, and on the television news…" Remington indicated the copy of the Herald-Examiner that was still on the coffee table in front of them.
+"We could not be sure that the gunman would see it, or that he understood English.
 So we conducted a ruse.
 Yesterday, we sent a telex to your offices in Mexico, indicating that the Codex was being held in our office under lock and key.
 The message was worded as if you had left Los Angeles, and our agency was trying to catch up with you to pass the information on – something along the lines of, 'If Amram Fouad stops at the Mexico office, please tell him Remington Steele has obtained the Codex'.
 Of course, any such message would have been taken by the telex operators directly to your brother, and he would have known we had the fragments."

 "It still seems circumstantial only, would you not say so, Mr Steele?"

 "Yes, perhaps.
 As I said, these are only our suspicions.
-Perhaps only a direct conversation asking your brother whether he hired this gunman will provide an answer.
+Perhaps only a direct conversation, asking your brother whether he hired this gunman, will provide an answer.
 Or alternatively, if this gunman indicates who hired him.
 Our agency's job was to recover any pieces of the Codex, Mr Fouad – which we've done.
 Catching this gunman was a secondary matter.
 Who hired him is not really of concern to us.
 But we wanted to inform you of our suspicions; how you use that information is up to you…it is, undoubtedly, a sensitive family matter."

-Laura came into the conversation for the first time, "However, Mr Fouad, if your brother is officially implicated, then it becomes a matter for Detective Corey, here.
+Laura came into the conversation for the first time.
+"However, Mr Fouad, if your brother is officially implicated, then it becomes a matter for Detective Corey, here.
 This man…" she nodded, indicating the intruder, "carried out several serious crimes on US soil; if your brother is implicated as his accomplice, it will be up to the official authorities to decide how to proceed."

 "I will need to talk to you some more, Mr Fouad," said John.
 "Please do not leave town until I have, okay?"